russross/blackfriday/README.md

     Terms must be separated from the previous definition by a blank line.

-*   **Strict Adjacent Lists**.
-Do not merge adjacent lists of differing types into a single list.
-This extension allows the following example to be two distinct lists instead of merging them into a single unordered list.
+*   **Lax Lists**.
+Merge adjacent lists of differing types that are separated by blank lines into a single list.
+This extension allows the following example to be rendered as a single unordered list instead of two distinct lists.

-        * Top
+        * Lions
-        * Bottom
+        * Tigers

-        1. First
+        1. Bears
-        2. Last
+        2. Goats

 *   **Footnotes**.
 A marker in the text that will become a superscript number;
     a footnote definition that will be placed in a list of footnotes at the